Citibank Mysteriously Shutters Accounts in the UK for Those Without US Addresses

-File this under things that make you say “hmm.”
-American Expat Financial News Journal recently reported that Citibank (now known as Citi) has ceased service for an undisclosed number of accounts for some of their account holders who live in certain countries overseas.
-If that sounds vague, it’s because it is.
-Find out what expats need to know about this cryptic, somewhat foreboding bit of news below, and what it has to do with filing FATCA.
+In 2019, American Expat Financial News Journal reported that Citibank (now known as Citi) ceased service for an undisclosed number of accounts for some of their account holders who live in certain countries overseas.
+Why is Citibank closing foreign accounts?
+Find out what expats need to know about this cryptic, foreboding news and what it has to do with filing FATCA.

 What Happened, Exactly?

-Citi has confirmed that it closed a small amount of US credit card holders’ accounts for those with mailing addresses in specific countries.
+In 2019, Citi closed a small amount of US credit card holders’ accounts for those with mailing addresses in specific countries.
 Citi stated that local regulatory requirements are preventing them from maintaining these accounts.
 The Citi representative said that US credit card holders who live in the UK or other countries where service is being discontinued would be able to keep their accounts if they were able to provide the bank with a US mailing address within 90 days.

 Filing FATCA: Making Expats’ Lives More Complicated Since 2010